|

 that my picture was taken with group members on formal nights and while I

-was dancing.
 I think charging a fee up front would have made the pictures

 uniformed of everyone on the trip and would avoid the upset that a